wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (2) A Customs officer shall not grant a certificate of clearance in respect of a ship that is detained under this Act.

-    (3) The master or owner of any ship detained under this Act commits an offence and is liable to a fine not exceeding $5,000 who causes or permits that ship to go to sea or fails to take reasonable steps to prevent that ship going to sea, before it is released from detention by a competent authority.
+    (3) The master or owner of any ship detained under this Act commits an offence and is liable on conviction to a fine not exceeding $5,000 who causes or permits that ship to go to sea or fails to take reasonable steps to prevent that ship going to sea, before it is released from detention by a competent authority.

-    (4) The provisions of the [Maritime Transport Act 1994][117] shall, with any necessary modifications, apply in relation to any ship detained under this section as if it were a ship detained under [section 55][141] of that Act.
+    (4) The provisions of the [Maritime Transport Act 1994][117] shall, with any necessary modifications, apply in relation to any ship detained under this section as if it were a ship detained under [section 55][142] of that Act.

     Compare: 1952 No 49 s 490; Shipping Registration Act 1981 s 71 (Aust)

     Section 71(1): substituted, on 1 February 1995, by [section 203][120] of the Maritime Transport Act 1994 (1994 No 104).

-    Section 71(1)(b): amended, on 1 October 2008, pursuant to [section 116(a)(iii)][142] of the Policing Act 2008 (2008 No 72).
+    Section 71(1)(b): amended, on 1 October 2008, pursuant to [section 116(a)(iii)][143] of the Policing Act 2008 (2008 No 72).

     Section 71(1)(c): substituted, on 1 October 1996, pursuant to [section 289(1)][119] of the Customs and Excise Act 1996 (1996 No 27).

     Section 71(2): amended, on 1 October 1996, by [section 289(1)][119] of the Customs and Excise Act 1996 (1996 No 27).

+    Section 71(3): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 71(4): substituted, on 1 February 1995, by [section 203][120] of the Maritime Transport Act 1994 (1994 No 104).